The Visitor (2007 feature film)

-The Visitor is a 2007 American drama film film written and directed by Tom McCarthy and produced by Michael London and Mary Jane Skalski.
+The Visitor is a 2007 American drama film written and directed by Tom McCarthy and produced by Michael London and Mary Jane Skalski.
 Executive producers were Jeff Skoll and Omar Amanat.
 The film focuses on a lonely man in late middle age whose life changes when a chance encounter with an immigrant couple forces him to face issues relating to identity, immigration, and cross-cultural communication in post-9/11 New York City.

 For The Visitor, McCarthy won the 2008 Independent Spirit Award for Best Director, while Richard Jenkins was nominated for Best Actor at the 81st Academy Awards.

 Plot

 Walter Vale is a widowed Connecticut College economics professor who lives a fairly solitary existence.
 He fills his days by sometimes taking piano lessons in an effort to emulate his late wife, a classical concert pianist, and infrequently works on a new book.
 When he is asked to present a paper at an academic conference at New York University, he is not enthusiastic to make the trip, given he is only the nominal co-author and has never even read the complete work.
 Charles, his department head, insists and Walter is forced to attend.

-When he arrives in his old apartment in Manhattan, Walter is startled to find a young unmarried couple living there, having rented it from a swindler who claimed it was his.
+When he arrives in his old apartment in Manhattan, Walter is startled to find a young unmarried couple living there, having rented it from a swindler named Ivan who claimed it was his.
 Tarek is an immigrant from Syria, a Palestinian-Syrian djembe player, and Zainab is a Senegalese designer of ethnic jewelry.
 He later discovers both are illegal immigrants.
 Although they have no place to go, they hastily pack and leave, but Walter decides to let them stay.
 Over the next few days, a friendship slowly develops.
 Tarek teaches Walter to play the drum, and the two men join a group of others at a regular drum circle in Central Park.

 On the way home, Tarek is mistakenly charged with subway turnstile jumping, arrested for "failing" to pay his fare (although he actually had), and taken to a detention center for illegal immigrants in Queens.
 In order to prevent Tarek's deportation from the United States, Walter hires an immigration lawyer.
 Feeling uncomfortable about remaining in the apartment with Walter, Zainab moves out to live with relatives in the Bronx.